FlavScents AInsights Entry for Diphenyl Oxide (CAS: 101-84-8)

 4. Use in Flavors

-Diphenyl oxide is used in flavor applications, particularly in floral and fruity profiles.
-It serves as a functional component that enhances the realism and complexity of flavor systems.
-Typical use levels in food and beverages are not extensively documented, but industry practices suggest usage in the range of 0.1 to 5 ppm, depending on the desired intensity and application.
+Diphenyl oxide is occasionally used in flavor applications, particularly in floral and fruity profiles.
+It serves as a background realism enhancer, adding depth and complexity to flavor systems.
+Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering floral notes.
+It is stable under typical food processing conditions, including moderate heat and pH variations.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature